SahilNadaf337/SahilNadaf337/README.md

 🔬 Interested in Analog & Mixed-Signal IC Design and Semiconductor Technology.

 💡 Projects:
-- LDO Regulator
+- LDO Regulator Design and Layout using UMC 180nm
-- Bandgap Reference
-- Op-Amp Design
-- Standard Cell Layout
+- Standard Cell Library Creation and Characterization using GPDK 45nm

 ⚡ Skills:
-- Cadence Virtuoso
-- Analog IC Design
+- Analog IC Design and Layout
 - Custom Layout and Physical Verification

 🚀 Incoming Systems Engineer at TCS